Doctor insights on:

 - Talk to a doctor online

-- Mild abdominal pain right side
+- Lower abdominal pain and back pain on right side

 - Pain in lower and right abdominal

-- Ibs lower right abdominal pain
+- Pelvic pain lower abdominal pain lower back pain

-- Upper and lower right abdominal pain
+- Lower right side abdominal sharp pain